frusal/frusal-cli/README.md

 This would enable your application to access frusal.com workspace data and schema (class structure).
 Both can be changed through the API with type validation.

-An IDE like [Visual Studio Code] would use our live declarations to performs source code static analysis, type validation and auto completion (IntelliSense).
+An IDE like [Visual Studio Code] would use our live declarations to perform source code static analysis, type validation and auto completion (IntelliSense).

 The CLI could be ran in _watch_ mode, which would update the declarations live.